 The park has several other minor karst features that might interest visitors with a discerning eye.
 Keep on the lookout for:

-• And, of course, the many shadowy openings that urge you to click on your flashlight and peer inside (or explore further, if you are willing).
+• And, of course, many shadowy openings urge you to click on your flashlight and peer inside (or explore further if you are willing and have proper equipment).

 Things to Note

-Little Huson Caves Park was developed as a day-use recreation area and an interpretive area for residents and tourists.
-So camping and picnicking are NOT permitted on site.
-Visitors wishing to camp can do so at the nearby Atluck Lake and Anutz Lake.
+Little Huson Caves Park was developed as a day-use recreation and interpretive area for residents and tourists.
+Camping and picnicking are NOT permitted on-site.
+Visitors wishing to camp can do so at nearby Atluck Lake and Anutz Lake.

 While you are in the area, please take note:

-• This area is great for the inexperienced caver, as no special equipment is necessary to view the area.
-That is, unless you are there to explore underground.
+• This area is excellent for the inexperienced caver, as no special equipment is necessary to view it.
+Unless, of course, you are there to explore underground.

-• The trails developed throughout the park are quite undeveloped, so use caution.
+• The trails throughout the park are relatively undeveloped, so use caution.

-• There are a few signs warning visitors that the site has inherent dangers, but it is largely up to you to use common sense when exploring.
+• A few signs warn visitors that the site has inherent dangers.
+So, use common sense when exploring.

 • The rocks are extremely slippery when wet, so use extra caution when climbing.